ICRAR/daliuge/docs/intro.rst

 * Completely data-driven, and data DROP is the graph "node" (no longer just the edge) that has persistent states and events
 * Integration of data-lifecycle management within the data processing framework
-* Separation between logical graphs and physical graphs
+* Separation of concerns between logical graphs (high level workflows) and physical graphs (execution recipes)
-* Docker-based pipeline component interface
+* Flexible pipeline component interface, including Docker containers.

 In :doc:`overview` we give a glimpse to the main concepts present in |daliuge|.
 Later sections of the documentation describe more in detail how |daliuge| works.
 Enjoy!